jbms/sphinx-immaterial/docs/code_annotations.rst

     :duref:`enumerated list <enumerated-lists>`.

     .. note::
-        When using this directive the :python:`"content.code.annotate"` does not need to be specified in the :themeconf:`features` list.
+        When using this directive, the :python:`"content.code.annotate"` does not need to be specified in the :themeconf:`features` list.

 Using annotations